Azure/data-api-builder/docs/getting-started/getting-started.md

 - [Getting Started with Data API builder for Azure SQL DB](./getting-started-azure-sql-db.md)
 - [Getting Started with Data API builder for with Azure Cosmos DB](./getting-started-azure-cosmos-db.md)

+And then proceeed to the "Next Steps" to go even further

+## Next Steps

+### Running Data API Builder using Docker

+You can use Docker to run the Data API Builder on your machine.
+Instructions are availabe here: [Running Data API Builder for Azure Databases using a container](../running-using-a-container.md)

+### Using Data API Builder CLI to build the configuration file

+Instead of creating the configuration file manually, you can take advatange of the CLI [Getting started with Data API Builder (`dab`) CLI](../getting-started/getting-started-dab-cli.md):